ttarnok/instrument-swap-api/README.md

 - **db-dsn:** dsn for the used Postgres database in the format of "postgres://username:password@host/database?params" (there is no default value)
 - **db-max-open-conns:** maximum number of open database connections for the Postgres database. (default value is 25)
 - **db-max-idle-conns:** maximum number of idle database connections for the Postgres database. (default value is 25)
-- **db-max-idle-time:** maximum connection idle timein nanoseconds for the Postgres database. (default value is 15 minutes)
+- **db-max-idle-time:** maximum connection idle time in nanoseconds for the Postgres database. (default value is 15 minutes)
 - **limiter-rps:** maximum requests per second for the rate limiter (default value is 2)
 - **limiter-burst:** maximum burst for rate limiter (default value is 4)
 - **limiter-enabled:** a boolean value to enable or disable the limiter. (default value is true)